Depression Caused by Winter Weather and Being Stuck Indoors

 People with SAD can find fast relief, within 3–5 days, with SunBox fixtures specifically designed to produce light bright enough to reverse the process.
 Bright light therapy signal a springtime sunrise to the brain with light 10-20 times brighter than indoor room lighting.
 With only one 15-30 minute session per day of 10,000 lux of white light, most people notice significant improvement, allowing them to lead normal lives in the fall and winter months.
 Patients should continue use with bright light treatment at least until their symptoms fully resolve.
 Patients may be able to reduce the duration of daily treatment once response occurs.
 Clinicians should most often individualize the dose of light to balance the treatment.

 Don’t let old man winter steal your good mood and energy.
-Bright Light Therapy can bring joy to patients and their clinicians who watch how fast symptoms improve.
+Bright light therapy through light boxes can bring joy to patients and their clinicians who watch how fast symptoms improve.
 Do something about it today and get your smile back!